 Our firm has negotiated and litigated these types of cases for many years and work with sophisticated and experienced forensic accountants and other financial experts and tax advisors to achieve the fairest and best results for our clients.

-The Law Offices of Marshall S. Zolla has extensive experience analyzing the following intricacies in calculating spousal support:
+Zolla Law has extensive experience analyzing the following intricacies in calculating spousal support:

 - Marital Standard of Living Analysis